Better, faster and more effective systems for your business

 We have developed our own proprietary conventions for our data architecture which is learned by every developer and rigorously deployed throughout the project.

-At Exponant, we have strict documentation riles.
+At Exponant, we have strict documentation rules.
 A case file for deliverables is set up for each client either on our DRMS or in the Teams site for that client.

 Prior to the project starting we establish the client’s preference as to whether they would prefer to use their own format, or we should use the Exponant format.

-We also agree with the clients what the criteria for success are and build them into the structure and create templates for consistency.
+We agree with the clients on the criteria for success, build them into the structure, and create templates for consistency.

 All specifications, Functional, System and Technical Specifications are meticulously documented and records of all meetings and decisions are kept as well as important emails.